 Valid ACSE Tests

 The Valid ACSE tests check an application’s ability to establish, release, and abort associations with well-formed PDUs.
 These tests rely on the SOA or LSMS initiating the association establish request.
-The valid stack-to-stack tests will consist of association request, release, and abort by the SUT and association abort by the NPAC simulator.
+The valid stack-to-stack tests will consist of association request, release, and abort by the SUT and association abort by the NPAC ITP Tool.
 These tests will use well-formed ACSE PDUs.

 Security Interoperability Testing